CafeVariomeUoL/EPND/README.md

 <hr>
-<h3 id="-study-endpoint-"> Study endpoint </h3>
+<h3 id="-study-endpoint-"> Datsets endpoint </h3>

 > Method: POST

 [/datasets](#-study-endpoint-) endpoint returns the **datasets of EPND resources** as response.
 Filters are provided as a part of the body while using a POST request to query resources.

-<h4 id="-list-of-filters-and-permitted-values-for-the-study-endpoint-"> List of filters and permitted values for the study endpoint </h4>
+<h4 id="-list-of-filters-and-permitted-values-for-the-study-endpoint-"> List of filters and permitted values for the datests endpoint </h4>

 > **Note**: Elements within arrays in **value** fields are treated as **ORs** and always use logical **AND** between the query parameters ,i.e all conditions in the query have to be met.